scolsen/regex-grimoire/README.md

 point or another (for alteration, conjuration, or other forms of computational black magic).

-The `regexes` folder contains subfolders, divided by category, that contain source regex files.
+The `regexes` folder contains subfolders, divided by category, that contain source vimscript files for executing the regex.
 Each subfolder has a corresponding markdown file, stored at the top level, that describes the regex formulae it contains.

 ## The TARGET Variable